Shilajit for Liver & Kidney Health — What Research Says

 Daily hydration routine supporting healthy kidney function naturally

 Kidney health is where shilajit needs the most caution.
 The kidneys filter blood, excrete metabolic waste, and regulate mineral balance.
-They are also the route of excretion for many compounds, including those in shilajit.

 Potential Benefits

 Shilajit's anti-inflammatory and antioxidant properties may support kidney tissue exposed to oxidative stress.
-Some traditional Ayurvedic use targets urinary health, though modern clinical evidence in this area is limited.
+Some traditional Ayurvedic use targets urinary health.
+Though modern clinical evidence in this area is limited.

 Mineral Chelation